 - The train: you can reach the train platform directly from the airport and a ticket will set you back around €9.
 Check out timetables, options, and prices here.
 And go here if you want to buy your ticket online ahead of time.

-What to do in one day in Brussels
+What to do on a weekend in Brussels

-Before leaving, when I asked around about what can I do in a weekend in Brussels or even 3 days in Brussels, people would tell me that I should spend more than one day in Brussels.
+Before leaving, when I asked around about what can I do on a weekend in Brussels or even 3 days in Brussels, people would tell me that I shouldn’t spend more than one day in Brussels.

 This is the place where people come to live, not to visit.